ash8m/slurm-docker-cluster/README.md

 ## FreeIPA setup

-FreeIPA assigns users UIDs and GIDs that are outside the normal range configured in /etc/subuid and /etc/subgid in the host.
+FreeIPA assigns users UIDs and GIDs that are outside the `100000:65536` range configured in `/etc/subuid` and `/etc/subgid` in the host.
 To switch to a FreeIPA-managed user inside a rootless Podman container, you need to extend this range on the host for the user running Podman.

 You can learn more about subuids and subgids in the context of containers [here](https://www.funtoo.org/LXD/What_are_subuids_and_subgids%3F).

 Update subuid and subgid ranges
-Edit /etc/subuid and /etc/subgid to extend the range for the Podman user.
+Edit `/etc/subuid` and `/etc/subgid` to extend the range for the Podman user.
 For example, for a user named `username`:

 ```
 username:100000:1200000000